espressif/esp-chip-errata/docs/en/03-errata-description/esp32/gpio-inputs-pulled-down.rst

-[GPIO-3.11] When Certain Rtc Peripherals Are Powered on, the Inputs of GPIO36 and GPIO39 Will Be Pulled Down for Approximately 80 ns
+[GPIO-3.11] When Certain RTC Peripherals Are Powered on, the Inputs of GPIO36 and GPIO39 Will Be Pulled Down for Approximately 80 ns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. only:: esp32